tytydraco/yessleep/out/Help_Is_On_The_Way.md

 A beat of silence followed.
 Once the car was safely out of the danger zone, I climbed out and asked again.
 He shook his head.

 "No," he said.
 "I've got a friend."
-Then he began to get back into his truck.
+He began to get back into his truck.
 I thought about asking for a ride instead.
 Something rooted me to the spot, even in my unease.
 That something kept me from claiming shotgun and begging him to take me to the nearest motel.
-Maybe it was my own ego, the same stupid pride that had me driving through a flash flood in the wetlands of the deep South, refusing to take a favor from a man I'd once called something like a friend.
+Maybe it was my own ego, the same stupid pride that had me driving through a flash flood in the wetlands of the deep South after refusing to take a favor from someone I'd once called a friend.

 "You just sit tight," the mechanic called out the window.
 "Help is on the way."

-I watched the truck's headlights disappear into the darkness, shrinking into distant searchlights, then twin fireflies, then nothing at all.
+I watched the truck's high beams disappear into the darkness, shrinking into distant searchlights, then twin fireflies, then nothing at all.
 I was alone again.

 I crouched down on the road.
 By now the rain had slowed to a gentle mist.
-All around me, frog calls and the shrill chorus of the cicadas blended into a hypnotic sort of white noise.
+All around me, frog calls and the shrill chorus of cicadas blended into a hypnotic sort of white noise.
 The air was heavy and wet.
 It clung to my skin in a film of suffocating moisture.
 I needed a cigarette.

 As I reached for the pack, I remembered the mechanic's words: it lures them.

 Them.

 I looked into the trees.
 I couldn't see that scrap of red fabric anymore.
-Still, I knew he was watching.
+Still, I knew it was watching, whatever it was.

 The man in red could've been a hallucination brought on by my sleepless, heat addled brain.
 My psyche does tend to betray me in times of stress.
 That's part of why I set out on this trip to begin with, wasn't it?
 When I'm on the road, I'm not in my head.
 There's only here and now.
 Gas stations and billboards and exit markers and the question of where to go next.
 I think maybe it's what I live for: being anywhere else.